ros2/design/articles/60_ros_middleware_interface.md

 This *middleware interface* defines the API between the ROS client library and any specific implementation.

 Each implementation of the interface will usually be a thin adapter which maps the generic *middleware interface* to the specific API of the middleware implementation.
-In the following the common separation of the adapter and the actual middlware implementation will be omitted.
+In the following the common separation of the adapter and the actual middleware implementation will be omitted.

     +-----------------------------------------------+
     |                   user land                   |